Timeline

 December 11, 1941 United States declares war on Germany and Italy.

-January 5, 1942 War Department classifies AJA men of draft age 4-C, “enemy aliens,” ineligible for military service.
+January 5, 1942 War Department classifies AJA men of draft age, not already in the military, as IV-C “enemy aliens,” ineligible to be drafted into military service.

-January 19, 1942 317 AJA reservists with the Hawaii Territorial Guard – many of whom are members of the ROTC at the University of Hawaii – are classified 4-C and discharged without explanation.
+January 19, 1942 317 AJA members with the Hawaii Territorial Guard – many of whom are members of the ROTC at the University of Hawaii – are classified IV-C and discharged without explanation.

-February 9, 1942 War Department orders General Delos C. Emmons, Commanding General of the Army Air Force in Hawaii, to suspend employment of all ethnic Japanese civilians in the Army.
+February 9, 1942 War Department orders General Delos C. Emmons, Commanding General of the Army in Hawaii, to suspend employment of all ethnic Japanese civilians in the Army.

-February 19, 1942 President Franklin D. Roosevelt signs Executive Order 9066, leading to the incarceration of more than 110,000 residents of Japanese ancestry in internment camps throughout the U.S.
+February 19, 1942 President Franklin D. Roosevelt signs Executive Order 9066, leading to the incarceration of more than 110,000 residents of Japanese ancestry in internment camps throughout the mainland (continental) U.S.

-February 23, 1942 Having been discharged from the Hawaii Territorial Guard, AJA men band together to form the Varsity Victory Volunteers (VVV), a labor unit under the U.S. Army Corps of Engineers.
+February 25, 1942 Having been discharged from the Hawaii Territorial Guard, AJA men band together to form the Varsity Victory Volunteers (VVV), a civilian labor unit under the U.S. Army Corps of Engineers.

-May 28, 1942 General George C. Marshall, Army Chief of Staff, establishes the Hawaiian Provisional Infantry Battalion, to be made up of AJA from the Hawaii National Guard’s 298th and 299th Infantry and other units.
+May 28, 1942 By a secret message received on May 28, 1942, General George C. Marshall, Army Chief of Staff, establishes the Hawaiian Provisional Infantry Battalion, to be made up of AJA soldiers from the Hawaii National Guard’s 298th and 299th Infantry and other units.

 1,432 men gather at Schofield Barracks to join the new battalion.
 The unit is led by Lieutenant Colonel Farrant Turner; second in command is executive officer James Lovell.

-June 5, 1942 Hawaiian Provisional Infantry Battalion boards the transport ship, S.S.
-Maui, and departs Honolulu.
+June 5, 1942 Hawaiian Provisional Infantry Battalion boards the U.S. Army transport ship (USAT) Maui, and departs Honolulu in much secrecy.

 June 12, 1942 Battalion arrives in Oakland and is officially activated as the 100th Infantry Battalion (Separate).
 The “Separate” status indicates the battalion is not assigned to a parent unit.
 Soldiers start calling their battalion One Puka Puka (Hawaiian word meaning hole).